Home » All Blogs » Apex Triggers in Salesforce

 4. Bulkify your Code

-Bulkifying Apex code refers to the concept of making sure the code properly handles more than one record at a time.
+Bulkifying Apex code refers to ensuring the code properly handles more than one record at a time.

 5. Avoid SOQL Queries or DML statements inside FOR Loops